MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/index.md

 ## Discontinuing support for Dynamics GP

-As Microsoft continues to focus on innovation and investments in cloud solutions and technologies, we will end support for Dynamics GP on December 31, 2029 (previously announced end date was September 30, 2029), for product enhancements, regulatory (tax) updates, and technical support.
+As Microsoft continues to focus on innovation and investments in cloud solutions and technologies, we will end Dynamics GP support on December 31, 2029 (previously announced end date was September 30, 2029), for product enhancements, regulatory (tax) updates, and technical support.
 Security updates and patches, if needed, will be available until April 30, 2031.
 As we expand investment in Dynamics 365 cloud solutions, customers and partners are encouraged to upgrade systems and software to work with Dynamics 365 cloud offerings, which provide superior security and business management features.

 - If you are a customer, visit [aka.ms/customerGP-EOL](https://aka.ms/customerGP-EOL) for more information.